 Nationally and Internationally

 On a national and international level, there are several opportunities you may want to check out.
-It pays to begin by looking through the many offerings on the official Connected Educator Month calendar.
+It pays to begin by looking through the many offerings on the official Connected Educator Month calendar (website is no longer working).
 Also, on Twitter, be sure to follow the #ce13 hashtag for all the latest news.

 In addition to those opportunities, consider checking out the 4th annual Reform Symposium Conference (RSCON), a free online three day event bringing together educators, students and innovators from around the world, which will be held October 11th to 13th.

 My Big Campus has several Connected Educator Month activities that you can learn about at this link.